ckswilliams/modOpenREM/docs/skindosemap.rst

 * An overlay indicating the phantom regions and orientation can be toggled on and off.
 This indicates the phantom anterior, left, posterior and right sides, and also shows the superior and inferior ends (figure 2)
-* The current view can be saved as a png file

 .. figure:: img/skinDoseMap2DincOverlay.png
    :figwidth: 30%